marksherriff/cs3240-s23-website/syllabus.md

 {: .no_toc }
 You should meet the following requirements to take this class:

-1. __Prerequisite: CS 2150 --OR -- CS 3140 with a grade of C- or higher.__  Students that do not meet this prerequisite may be dropped at any point from the class.
+1. __Prerequisite: CS 2150 --OR-- CS 3140 with a grade of C- or higher.__  Students that do not meet this prerequisite may be dropped at any point from the class.
 It is the student's responsibility to check this prerequisite and/or speak with the instructor ASAP.
 2. Willing and able to attend in-person lectures.
-3. Be a meaningful contributor to your project team.
+3. Be a meaningful contributor to your team project, which includes your team role responsibilities AND writing code that will be incorporated into the final version of the product.
-4. Participate to the best of your ability in discussions on Piazza and Discord.
-5. You will be expected to learn programming languages and platforms on your own in this class!
+4. You will be expected to learn programming languages and platforms on your own in this class!
 If you don’t feel comfortable with this, please talk to the staff as soon as possible!

 ## Assessment and Grading
 We will utilize a positive-reinforcement grading policy in this course.
 As the purpose of this class is for you to gain experience as a software developer working in a team on a larger-scale project, your grade in this course will be based on experience points (XP).
 Every student begins the course with 0 XP.
 As you complete assessments, work on the project, and complete Guided Practice activities, you will earn XP.
 Some assessments will have a way to retake or resubmit to earn some of the XP that was not earned on the first attempt.
 Please see individual assessments for more information regarding how this mechanic works.